rdnfn/feedback-forensics/README.md

 ### Getting started

-To start the app locally, run the following command in your terminal
+To start the app locally, run the following command in your terminal:

 ```sh
 feedback-forensics
 ```

+This will start the Gradio interface on port 7860.

 ### Investigating your own dataset